 Торіс Digital Technology Management Appropriation Subgroup Appropriations Background DoD continues to acquire and fund information-centric systems using processes de- signed for hardware-centric platforms.
 Current funding decision processes and data structures do not effectively support leading software development practices.
 Differenti- ating continuous iteration and continuous delivery of software workload into hardware- defined phases (Research, Development, Test & Evaluation (RDT&E), Procurement, or Operations and Maintenance (O&M)) hinders the ability to deliver holistic capabilities and services and does not enable real-time resource, requirements, performance, and schedule trades across systems without significant work.
 Statute, Regs FY20 NDAA Changes Proposed Language for New Appropriation: For expenses necessary for the continu- ous lifecycle management (requirements, research, development, test and evaluation, procurement, production, modification, and operation and maintenance) of software, software-based services and supporting technologies to include requisite hardware for Department of Defense business and information warfare capabilities, as authorized by law. [\$000,000,000] to remain available for obligation until [September 30, 2022]: Pro- vided, that the funds are available for software, and electronic tools, systems, applica- tions, resources, or an applicable emerging technology, acquisition of services, busi- ness process re-engineering activities, functional requirements development, technical evaluations, and other activities in direct support of acquiring, developing, deploying, sustaining, enhancing, and modernizing software and information technology capabili- ties.

-streamlining and improving the efficiency and effectiveness of software acquisition in order to maintain defense technology advantage, funds are hereby authorized to be appropriated for fiscal year 2021 for use by the Armed Forces and other activities and agencies of the Department of Defense for expenses, not otherwise provided for, for a new Department of Defense appropriation within the [TBD if this resides under an established appropriation, or new] title called Digital Technology Management, as specified in the funding table in section [???].
+Proposed Language for New Authorization: To further enable HR 2810's intent of streamlining and improving the efficiency and effectiveness of software acquisition in order to maintain defense technology advantage, funds are hereby authorized to be appropriated for fiscal year 2021 for use by the Armed Forces and other activities and agencies of the Department of Defense for expenses, not otherwise provided for, for a new Department of Defense appropriation within the [TBD if this resides under an established appropriation, or new] title called Digital Technology Management, as specified in the funding table in section [???].
 This appropriation replaces all other appropriation types used in executing lifecycle management of software, software-based services, and supporting technologies to include requisite hardware for Department of Defense business and information warfare capabilities.
-The Department of Navy Information Warfare Capabilities and Department of Defense.
-The Department of Navy Information Warfare Capabilities and Department of Defense.
+The Department of Navy Information Warfare Capabilities and Department of Air Force Business Operations Capabilities will pilot the effort, and if successful will be expanded in 2022 to all information centric capability areas across the Department of Defense.
 The Department of Navy and the Department of Air Force shall identify the affected programs and transition all existing funds-RDT&E, Procurement, and O&M to the new appropriation for execution in FY 2021.
-Reporting to Congress reporting on the effectiveness of the appropriation scommittees.
+Reporting to Congress continues using the existing [TBD or new] budget display.
+Baseline and Progress reporting on the effectiveness of the appropriations Committees.
 Sec 805?
 Yes, covered by response to Section 805 template language